MOHAMMEDTAMEEMAHAD/frt_project/README.md

 # frt_project
 ## Description
-This is web site of stylish photogallery designed by Mohammed Tameem Ahad.
+This is website of stylish photogallery designed by Mohammed Tameem Ahad.

 Industry : Lifestyle